taylordaughtry/Content-Architecture/elements-of-a-good-cms.md

 architecture of the site: trust their work.
 By pursuing simplicity, a good CMS provides a clear objective every time you enter content, and avoids choice paralysis.

+If you're not worried about how it will look [because that's already taken care of by the CMS), you'll be able to create better content more quickly.